12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Inma Gregorio – a World to Travel – facebook.com/aworldtotravel

-Poor knowledge of a destination and the fact media does often more harm than good can make you fear places you have never been to.
+Poor knowledge of a destination and the fact that the media often does more harm than good can make you fear places you have never been to.
 That’s what usually happens with Israel.

-As with many other countries, I visited lately, stating that I was heading to Israel provoked a few strong reactions from my family, friends, and the social media acquaintances I engage with.
+As with many other countries I’ve visited lately, stating that I was heading to Israel prompted a few strong reactions from my family, friends, and social media acquaintances.

 Naysayers will always try to stop you, but you soon learn to recognize them.
 And so last year I visited the country twice.
 And I am still alive and kicking!